Powers of Attorney

 It is highly recommended for all, especially those over 50 but not exclusively.

-The LPA can become effective straightaway, or be put in place as a precaution for the future.
+An LPA can become effective straightaway, or be put in place as a precaution for the future.
 It can be cancelled at any time whilst mental capacity remains.
-To be effective so that it can be used, a LPA has to be registered with the Office of the Public Guardian (OPG).
-The OPG fee to register is £120.
-The registration fee is discounted where and individualís annual gross income is less than £16,500 a year, and is reduced to zero if annual income is less than £12,000.
+To be effective so that it can be used, an LPA has to be registered with the Office of the Public Guardian (OPG).
+The OPG fee to register is £82.

-Or if at the same time as making a Will, the cost is lower - standard LPA £275 + VAT.
+Or if at the same time as making a Will, the cost is lower - standard LPA £300 plus VAT.

 What if mental capacity of the donor is lost?